Have you lost business or new opportunities due to the lead times of your products and services?

 In today’s “I want it now” world, it’s critical for B2C and B2B manufacturers to develop strategies for reducing lead time to stay competitive, reduce costs and increase cash flow.

 Studies have shown that being first is key to success.
-Quality and value are important, but finding the answer first, delivering first, or responding first to an RFP all make you more likely to be chosen (in some cases, 80% of the time).
-So, it only makes good business sense to presume that reducing lead times can significantly increase your success.
+Quality and value are important, but being the first to respond to an RFP makes you more likely to be chosen (i80% of the time) and in many cases, it allows you to charge a premium for your products and services.

 Primary Benefits of Lead Time Reduction

-1. Tighten Supply Chain Management and Strengthen Partnerships
+1. Lead Time Reduction Strategy #1 – Tighten Supply Chain Management and Strengthen Partnerships

 How automated is your ordering system?
 Once your parts are ready, are your internal order processes aligned with operations, finance, quality assurance and customer service?
 These internal order processing factors affect lead time: